ilpork/BleReader.Net/README.md

 A simple wrapper made to read manufacturer data from Bluetooth LE devices using .NET.

-It currently supports Linux using DBus and BlueZ (using [DotNet-BlueZ](https://github.com/hashtagchris/DotNet-BlueZ) library).
+It currently supports Linux using DBus and BlueZ (using [DotNet-BlueZ](https://github.com/hashtagchris/DotNet-BlueZ)).
 In addition to providing raw manufacturer data, it provides parsed data for specific devices (supports only  [RuuviTag](https://ruuvi.com/ruuvitag-specs/) currently).

 ## Features
 * Read data of a RuuviTag